yawitzd/DSI-NYC-1/curriculum/week-08/5.1-flask/readme.md

 ```

 Three things happen here:
--initialize the app
+- initialize the app
--use built-in decorators to define what happens on a page
+- use built-in decorators to define what happens on a page
--launch the app
+- launch the app

 Now launch the file from your command line: